 WHAT WE DO

-We Offer Support to the Mentally Ill and Their Families.
+We Offer Support to Consumers of Mental Health Services and Their Families.

 We have a monthly Family-to-Family Support Group for family members of a loved one with a mental illness.
 Our group, led by a trained family member whose loved one has a mental illness, meets the third Thursday of each month (year-round) at 7:00 PM at the Lima United Methodist Church, 208 N. Middletown Road (Rt.
 352) in Lima, PA, close to the Granite Run Mall.
 The public is welcome.
 Call 610-325-9623 for information.